On the Dual Representation of Coherent Risk Measures: Set Operations of Risk Envelopes

 \section{Set Operations of Risk Envelopes}

 Suppose $\RRR_1,\RRR_2,\cdots,\RRR_n$ is a collection of coherent risk measures on $\LL^2$ with risk envelopes $\QQ_1,\QQ_2,\cdots,\QQ_n$ respectively.
-Since $\LL^2$ is a \emph{Banach lattice}~(that is, it is a Banach space and $X,Y\in\LL^2$ with $|X|\leq|Y|$ implies $\|X\|_2\leq\|Y\|_2$), if $\RRR_i$ is finite, then it is continuous, subdifferentiable on $\LL^2$, and bounded above in some neighborhood of the origin by Proposition 3.1 of \cite{SR06}.
-It then follows that, by Theorem 10 of \cite{R74}, the corresponding $\QQ_i$ is compact in the weak topology of $\LL^2$, that is, $\QQ_i$ is \emph{weakly compact}.
+Since $\LL^2$ is a \emph{Banach lattice}~(that is, it is a Banach space and $X,Y\in\LL^2$ with $|X|\leq|Y|$ implies $\|X\|_2\leq\|Y\|_2$), if $\RRR_i$ is finite, then it is continuous, subdifferentiable on $\LL^2$, and bounded above in some neighborhood of the origin by Proposition 3.1 of Ruszczynski and Shapiro (2006).
+It then follows that, by Theorem 10 of Rockafellar (1974), the corresponding $\QQ_i$ is compact in the weak topology of $\LL^2$, that is, $\QQ_i$ is \emph{weakly compact}.

-The following result deals with convex combination of the sets $\QQ_1,\QQ_2,\cdots,\QQ_n$. \begin{prop} Let $\la_1,...,\la_n$ be positive numbers with $\la_1+\cs+\la_n=1$.
-If all but perhaps one of the $\RRR_i$'s are finite, then the convex combination is a coherent risk measure with risk envelope \end{prop}
+The following result deals with convex combination of the sets $\QQ_1,\QQ_2,\cdots,\QQ_n$.
+A similar result can be found in Rockafellar and Uryasev (2013).

+\begin{prop} Let $\la_1,...,\la_n$ be positive numbers satisfying $\la_1+\cdots+\la_n=1$.
+Then the convex combination is a coherent risk measure with risk envelope where $\cl$ means the closure of the set.
+Moreover, if all but perhaps one of the $\RRR_i$'s are finite, then the risk envelope is simply \end{prop}